InsideAmber/js-ts-interview-prep/notes/learning-notes.md

     | `let`   | ❌ Not Allowed  | ✅ Allowed     |
     | `const` | ❌ Not Allowed  | ❌ Not Allowed |

+   Note:
-    Note -  `const` only prevents reassignment of the variable, not mutation of the object or array it holds.
+   `const` only prevents reassignment of the variable, not mutation of the object or array it holds.

    📌 Example: